Flector012/Flector012/README.md

 - 👋 Hi, I’m @Flector012
-- 👀 I’m interested in programming
+- 👀 I’m interested in
-- 🌱 I’m currently learning dart prograamming
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on any application
-- 📫 How to reach me https://twitter.com/Flector012
+- 📫 How to reach me

 <!---
 Flector012/Flector012 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.